nomadics9/NixOS-Flake/README.md

 4. update and switch or boot the flake
    > nix flake update
     - switch or boot
-   > sudo nixos-rebuild switch --flake .#sager <---- change username in Configuration.nix and flake.nix
+   > sudo nixos-rebuild switch --flake .#sager <---- change username in configuration.nix and flake.nix
 5. copy .config to ~/.config
    > cp -r .config ~/.config